Amed Rosario Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in MLB.
+- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have the 27th-ranked team ERA across all MLB pitching staffs (4.97).
+- The White Sox have a 4.91 team ERA that ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to surrender the second-most home runs in baseball (70 total, 1.4 per game).
+- White Sox pitchers combine to allow 71 total home runs at a clip of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.